Actual exchange rates (AER)

 A state in which greenhouse gas emissions from activities in the value chain of an organisation are reduced as close to zero as possible, with any residual emissions balanced by removals from the atmosphere, in a time frame consistent with the Paris Agreement.
 Our ambition is that the assets we hold on behalf of our insurance companies will be Glossary Prudential plc Annual Report 2023 393 net zero by 2050, as part of Prudential’s signatory requirements to the UN-Convened Net Zero Asset Owner Alliance (NZAOA).

-New Business Profit on embedded value (New business profit/average EEV shareholders' equity for insurance business operations)
+New business profit on embedded value (New business profit/opening Group EEV insurance business operations)

-Calculated as new business profit divided by the average EEV shareholders' equity for insurance business operations, excluding goodwill attributable to equity holders.
-See note II(ix) of the additional for calculation.
+Calculated as new business profit divided by the opening Group EEV for insurance business operations, excluding goodwill attributable to equity holders and other intangibles.

 New Business Profit per active agent